-Important To prevent backfiring and damage to the engine, do not shift the choke lever to the On position or shift the throttle control lever to the Fast position to stop the engine.
+Important To prevent backfiring and damage to the engine, do not shift the throttle control lever to the Choke or Fast positions to stop the engine.

 2. Turn the ignition key to Off (Fig. 11).

 Note: If the engine has been working hard or is hot, let it idle for a minute before turning the ignition key to Off.
 This allows the engine to cool the engine before you stop it.
 You may stop the engine in an emergency by turning the ignition key to Off.